Alejandro Angulo Guridi

 Alejandro Angulo Guridi (May 3, 1823 – January 17, 1906) was a Dominican writer and politician who held portfolios of Justice and Foreign Affairs.
 According to some historians, he wrote the first Dominican short story and probably also the first novel (although there is no evidence to support the latter).
-His contributions to Dominican literature took him throughout Latin America, making him perhaps one of the most infuencial Dominican writers of the 19th century.
+His contributions to Dominican literature took him throughout Latin America, making him perhaps one of the most influential Dominican writers of the 19th century.

 Early life

 He was son of the military man Andrés Angulo Cabrera, a Spaniard, and his Dominican wife Francisca Guridi Leos y Echalas-Heredia; he was the youngest of four brothers (the oldest being Bernardo Andrés, Francisco Javier and Ramón María) and the only one who was not born in Santo Domingo, since in 1823 the family emigrated due to the period of Haitian rule.

 Alejandro studied at the San Carlos Seminary in Havana, where he began to publish (as did his brother Francisco).
 There, in 1841, the novels La joven Carmela and Cecilia were published in installments in El Eco de Villaclara (that is, before El montero by Pedro Francisco Bonó, published in Paris in 1856), as well as legends and traditions in La Prensa.
 At the end of the following year, he published, also in El Eco... in collaboration with Francisco Javier Blanchié, the Cuban novel La vengancia de un hijo and in 1843, he published Los amores de los indios.

 In 1846, he graduated as a lawyer and founded the newspaper El Prisma with Víctor Kruger de Hidalgo and Ricardo Delmonte.

 Two years later he was accused of conspiracy against the Spanish colonial government in Cuba and after Cirilo Villaverde was imprisoned, Alejandro Angulo fled and settled in the United States.